SUCH-Vim/SUCH-Vim/README.md

 # Installation
 You can develop in your cloned Git repository's directory and execute the ./install.sh in order to apply changes to your config.
 A backup of your last config will be created in the $HOME/.vimrc_old file.

-The first time you open vim, you have to call Vim-Plug with *`:PlugInstall`* in order to install all the plugins.
 # Languages
 ### Markdown
-In order to have all the features, you have to install instant-markdown-d *`npm -g install instant-markdown-d`*

 |Feature|Status|
 |---|---|
 |Folding|&#10004;|